GRAAL-Research/deepparse/docs/source/index.rst

-.. deepparse documentation master file, created by sphinx-quickstart on Sat Feb 17 12:19:43 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 :github_url: https://github.com/GRAAL-Research/deepparse

 .. meta::

   :description: deepparse is a state-of-the-art library for parsing multinational street addresses using deep learning
   :keywords: deepparse, deep learning, pytorch, neural network, machine learning, natural language processing, parsing, data science, python
   :author: Marouane Yassine & David Beauchemin :property="og:image": https://deepparse.org/_static/logos/logo.png

 Here is deepparse
 =================